 Posted by – Steve Cohen, Director of Community Development

 A key strategic goal of the City Council is to proactively prepare underutilized properties for redevelopment.
-This rezoning proposal, along with The Palace of Auburn Hills redevelopment study and rezoning, is an excellent example of the City Council, Planning Commission, and staff working together to implement that vision.
+This comprehensive rezoning proposal, along with The Palace of Auburn Hills redevelopment study and rezoning and the rezoning of the Oakland County Animal Shelter Property are excellent examples of the City Council, Planning Commission, and staff working together with private landowners to implement that vision.